Young adults: treatment side effects

 Loss of feeling (neuropathy)

 Some drugs can make you lose feeling in your fingers and toes, or give you pins and needles or sometimes pain.
 Changing your drug doses can help with this, so talk to your nurse or doctor.
+We have more information about nerve damage (peripheral neuropathy).

 Loss of interest in sex